 Physical Therapy For Sciatica Pain

-If you are experiencing low back pain that you describe as “shooting pain” or “sharp pain,” you may be suffering from sciatica.
-You might be wondering if there are home treatments that you can try right away and whether physical therapy might help you.
+If you are experiencing low back pain that you describe as “shooting pain” or “sharp pain,” you may suffer from sciatica.
+You might be wondering if there are home treatments that you can try right away and whether physical therapy for sciatica pain might help you.

 You have a sciatic nerve on each side of your lower back.
 If one of these nerves is pinched or injured, you will feel a sharp pain on one side of your back.
 The pain may stretch down your leg and even to your foot.
 You might also feel numbness in your foot and leg.
-You will probably find it difficult to keep up your normal activities of walking, bending, and sitting.
+You will probably find it difficult to keep up your normal walking, bending, and sitting activities.

-This excruciating condition can be caused by many different things such as injuries or spinal conditions.
+Many different things, such as injuries or spinal conditions can cause this excruciating condition.
 Some of the most common reasons that people develop sciatica are:

 • Degenerating Spinal Discs